adamus1red/tripping-octo-adventure/_posts/2013-12-02-computer-law-2.md

 ---
 layout: page
+title: How the law affects computer scientists continued
-title: Computer Law Part 2
+excerpt: Computer Law
-excerpt: This law essentially stops another body from stealing . . .
+author: Darren Tang
 ---

 ###What the law basically does